cwoebker/.com/scientia/math/fourier-series.md

 edited: 2011-11-24
 ---

-Basically the Taylor Series is a function represented as an infinite sum of terms that are ordered like an infinite polynomial.
+Basically the Fourier Series is a function represented as an infinite sum of sine and cosine terms.

 ## Background